bobbyiliev/introduction-to-sql/ebook/en/content/011-join.md

 The `JOIN` clause allows you to combine the data from 2 or more tables into one result set.

-As we will be selecting from multiple columns, we would need to include the list of the columns that we want to select data from after the `FROM` clause separated by a comma.
+As we will be selecting from multiple columns, we need to include the list of the columns we want to choose data from after the `FROM` clause is separated by a comma.

 In this chapter, we will go over the following `JOIN` types: